two-uwl/getting_and_cleaning_data_course_project/CodeBook.md

 [79] "543 fBodyBodyGyroJerkMag-std()"      "ActLab"                              "Subject"
 [82] "ActLabels"

 Variables 1-79 are described above.
-Variable 80 (ÒActLabÓ) and 82 (ÒActLabelsÓ) describe the activity type in numeric and text format, respectively, as follows:
+Variable 80 ("ActLab") and 82 ("ActLabels") describe the activity type in numeric and text format, respectively, as follows:
 - 1 WALKING
 - 2 WALKING_UPSTAIRS
 - 3 WALKING_DOWNSTAIRS